MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

 ---
 lab:
-    title: 'Lab 1: Lab 1: Work with trace and import it into the Trace Parser tool'
+    title: 'Lab 1: Work with trace and import it into the Trace Parser tool'
     module: 'Learning Path 01: Introduction to developing with finance and operations apps'
 ---